pyControl/docs/docs/contributing.md

 - Documentation improvements
 - Bug reports and patch reviews

+To get started improving pyControl, fork the relevent pyControl repository on [github](https://github.com/pyControl).

+The default branch of the repository contains the last numbered release.
+The dev branch contains the latest version which typically has more features but may be more buggy.  pyControl development should build on the latest commit in the dev branch to facilitate integrating it back into the codebase.

 ## Reporting an Issue

 Please include as much detail as you can.
 Let us know your platform and pyControl version, and ideally include a screenshot of the error message.